 Financial aid funds are disbursed according to the regulations for each award program.
-The Financial Aid section of the catalog provides more information about available Financial Aid programs.
-The funds are credited to students' accounts upon confirmation of eligibility.
+The Financial Aid section of the catalog provides more information about

 The timing of disbursement is contingent upon the student meeting all conditions for receiving aid.
 Students must submit all required financial aid documents (including, but not limited to.)
 Entrance Loan Counseling, Master Promissory Note, and other documents required by the Financial Aid Office.
 Students should proactively monitor their "My Financial Aid" page of the Student Portal to ensure all outstanding items are completed.
 Students who have not completed all requirements to receive Financial Aid two weeks before the semester due date must make payment arrangements by either paying in full or enrolling in a payment plan.
 If selected for financial aid verification and the process is not complete, students must pay or enroll in a payment plan until the process is completed and the funds are pending disbursement.
 Otherwise, students may be dropped from the classes in which they are unofficially enrolled.
 After disbursements are applied to the student's account, any excess credit balances will be processed within 14 business days.
 The Credit Balance Refunds section listed below provides more information.
 If charges remain on the student's account after financial aid disbursements or if subsequent charges are made, the student is responsible for making certain the charges are paid on time.